hinosxz/chowchow/README.md

 Once again, if you haven't changed the default params, you shouldn't have to change anything.

-### Packaging the app
+### Packaging the Spring app
-First of all you have to package the app running the following command:
+First of all you have to package the java app running the following command:
 `./mvnw clean package`

 ### Setting up the containers